michaelBane/hsDecklistScraper/hsStreamerDB/appInfo.md

 **Welcome to the deck database**

 This app is currently in pure prototype phase and is not intended to scale.
-Currently I have about a weeks work invested in this project so expect jankiness 😉.
+Currently I have about 2 weeks work invested in this project so expect jankiness 😉.

 **Why does this exists?**